Sosha Makani

-Sosha Makani (سوشا مكانى; born 18 November 1986) is an Iranian football goalkeeper who currently plays for Norwegian football club Mjøndalen.
+Sosha Makani (سوشا مكانى; born 18 November 1986) is an Iranian former footballer who played as a goalkeeper.
 Makani also played for the Iran national football team.

 Club career

 Fajr Sepasi

 Makani started his career with Fajr Sepasi and stayed at the club for two seasons.
 He played 42 matches for the club and also scored a goal.

 Pas Hamedan

 He joined Pas Hamedan in the summer of 2008 and signed a two-year contract keeping him at the club until the end of the 2009–10 season.
 He ended up playing 44 games for the club.

 Steel Azin

 He joined Steel Azin in the summer of 2010 and signed a one-year contract keeping him at the club until the end of the 2010–11 season.
 He only featured in 10 games for the club.

 Naft Tehran

 He joined Naft Tehran in the summer of 2011 signing a three-year contract with the club keeping him there until the end of the 2013–14 season.
 He played 56 games for the club.